neondatabase/website/content/docs/guides/deno.md

 The `--prod` flag specifies that the application should be deployed to the production environment.

 The `deployctl` command deploys the application to the Deno Deploy serverless platform.
-Once the deployment is complete, you'll' see a message similar to the following:
+Once the deployment is complete, you'll see a message similar to the following:

 ```bash
 $ deployctl deploy --project=cloudy-otter-57 --prod server.ts